Prince of Achaea: The line of John Asen Zaccaria

 In 1453, John Asen Zaccaria, the son of Centurione from his marriage with a woman of the Palaiologos Asen clan, reclaimed his father's title and declared war against Thomas and his brother Demetrios.
 Unlike Thomas, John was confirmed as a legitimate Prince by the King of Naples Alfonso, and also by Venice.
 The recognition by Naples was a gesture of great significance due to the Crown of Naples being the suzerain of the Principality of Achaea since the Treaty of Viterbo that was signed in 1267 between Charles I of Anjou and William II of Villehardouin and the only legitimate force with the power to appoint Princes.
-It was also Naples and King Ladislaus that had also confirmed Centurione II, father of John, as Prince on 1404 and deprived Maria Zaccaria of her power as reigning princess.
+It was also Naples and King Ladislaus that had also confirmed Centurione II, father of John, as Prince in 1404 and deprived Maria Zaccaria of her power as reigning princess.
 However, Thomas and his Turkish allies were victorious and John sought shelter in Venetian Modon and later in Italy.
 There he continued to be regarded as the legitimate Prince of Achaea by the Papacy.
 The Popes offered to John -"domino Johanni Zaccarie olim Amoree principi"- a symbolic pension of twenty florins a month.
 Zaccaria was also recognised as titular Prince of Morea by the city of Genoa, where he offered a precious reliquary, the so-called Zaccaria Cross that presumably contained pieces of the True Cross belonging to St John the Evangelist.